NHSDigital/personal-demographics-service-api/README.md

 ```

 ### Environment Variables
-There is a file called `.env` that contains environment variables that are used by components that should behave differently in different environments.
+There is a file called `.envrc` that contains environment variables that are used by components that should behave differently in different environments.

+If you have [direnv](https://direnv.net/) installed, your shell will automatically pick up these environment variables.

-If you want to use the local defaults, you can run the following to add the env vars to your current session:
+If you want to use the local defaults without direnv, you can run the following to add the env vars to your current session:
 ```
-$ source .env
+$ source .envrc
 ```

 ### Make commands